Finding your Eczema Trigger: Environmental, Physical or Chemical?

 Although eczema is recognised by the symptoms of the skin, inhaling ingesting and absorbing chemicals all play a part in the regulation of an eczema flare up.
 Choose cleaners for your whole house that are pared back in their formulations with ingredients that are known to be safe – there is no place for unnecessary or untested chemicals.
 As a rule mineral and plant based cleaners have a safer profile, and are less likely to add to the burden of a hyper-reactive state.

-Rest assured that you are able to clean your home effectively with natural and non-toxic cleaners, as many generations before have done.
-Check out the Figgy & Co website - they have cleaning products and recipes for every room that are ONLY made from natural and nontoxic ingredients, and all with a known safety profile.
+Rest assured that you can clean your home effectively with natural and non-toxic cleaners, as many generations before have done.
+Check out Figgy & Co - they have cleaning products and recipes for every room that are ONLY made from natural and nontoxic ingredients, and all with a known safety profile.
 Their recipes are published online so you can see exactly what is in them (or more importantly what is not) and you can even choose to DIY the cleaners yourself.

 Action plan for home cleaning in an Eczema family: